 If you elect to register for VAT (or are required to because you are importing horses) the VAT rates that apply are: 4.8% where the horse is sold to a flat-rate farmer or sold to a factory for the use in food products, 9% on the sale of racehorses or the supply of horses to other VAT registered entities and 13.5% on the provisions of insemination services.
 Farmers in Ireland’s equine industry play a vital role in the rural economy and enjoy a well-earned international recognition.
 However, strong sales prices come with tax consequences.
 Now is the time to talk to your accountant about minimising your tax liability and choosing the best structure to achieve long-term success and sustainability for your business.

-If you would like to gain advice in relation to the above, contact Declan and his team today here.
+If you would like to gain advice in relation to the above, contact our tax team today here.